rmiravalles/CloudNativeBootcamp/Week1/Notes_week1.md

 ## DevOps Predictions for 2021

 - Culture and leadership
   - Organizations are starting to value the DevOps culture more and more
   - The ability to have multiple teams working together
   - We all need to find ways to communicate more
   - **Collaboration**
 - Hybrid teams
   - Remote teams are the norm now
 - Application security
-    - Security is, unfortunatelly, an afterthought most of the times
+  - Security is, unfortunately, an afterthought most of the times
   - Security must be at the forefront of every deployment decision
 - Cloud adoption
   - The public cloud is expected to grow
 - **DevOps is for the business**
   - DevOps is very much a business position, not simply an engineering one
   - Without DevOps there wouldn't be a business
   - The DevOps pro is a key stakeholder in the organization
 - Developers will have more say
 - DevOps is still one of the more increasingly needed roles